rocsea0626/receipt_uploader/README.md

 All requests must have `username_token` attached in the header.
 All images are stored under `receipts` folder.

 ### Uploading of receipt
-  - Handled by request of `POST /receipts`
+  - Endpoint: Handled by request of `POST /receipts`
   - Each original upload of receipts is stored under `receipts/config.UPLOADS_DIR/` folder, named as `username#uuid.jpg`
   - A `201` response is immediately sent to client once receipt is stored at server so that user does not need to wait for resizing to complete